James Hilton (designer): Native

-Hilton joined the award-winning design company Native Design in December 2016.
+Hilton joined the award-winning industrial and experience design company Native Design in December 2016 as Chief Creative Officer.
+There he led the rebrand of the HP Omen gaming platform which Forbes described as "Extraordinarily strong".

 Accolades, speaking and writing

-Hilton is recognised as a world leader in design and creativity, and has collected a multitude of global awards including Grand Prix and Gold Cannes Lions, and has also served as a judge for Cannes Lions, Webby Awards, D&AD, and as Jury Chairman for the Clio Awards and EuroBest.
-He is also an executive member of The International Academy of Digital Arts and Sciences, an intellectually diverse, invitation-only organisation whose members include David Bowie, Francis Ford Coppola, Richard Branson, and "Simpsons" creator Matt Groening.
+Hilton has collected a multitude of global awards including Grand Prix and Gold Cannes Lions, and has also served as a judge for Cannes Lions, Webby Awards, D&AD, and as Jury Chairman for the Clio Awards and EuroBest.
+He is also an executive member of The International Academy of Digital Arts and Sciences.

-In 2010, Hilton was appointed into the Creativity 50, a list of the world's fifty most influential and inspiring creative personalities in which Hilton was named alongside Jonathan Ive and Lady Gaga.
+In 2010, Hilton was appointed into the Creativity 50, a list of the world's fifty most influential and inspiring creative personalities.

 In 2011, 2012 and 2013, he was named as the UK's number one digital creative director, and AKQA 'Agency of the Year' by Campaign magazine in the UK, and AdWeek in the US.
-AKQA have now been awarded this title more times, on both sides of the Atlantic, than any other agency in history.

-Hilton is one of the most sought-after international speakers on the subjects of brands, creativity and inspiration, and has conducted talks at universities and schools of creativity across the world including Oxford University, BCIT and twice at TEDx.
+Hilton is an international speaker and has conducted talks at universities and schools of creativity across the world including Oxford University, BCIT and twice at TEDx.
 Hilton is also Visiting Professor at Southampton Solent University.

 As a writer and columnist, Hilton has contributed to books on creativity and thought leadership including Velocity, which he also designed, and Spark For The Fire.
 He writes for the magazine Campaign and is a regular columnist for Shots.

-Personal life

-Hilton lives in Dulwich, South London.
+Hilton is a key mentor, instructor, and curriculum curator for the Future London Academy, specifically for their Executive Programme for Design Leaders, where he teaches senior design leadership, strategy, and business value.